 - Spiritual Seekers/Practitioners

-those in the healing & helping professions, adult children of alcoholics, adoptees & NPEs, issues around intimacy, codependency, & attachment, family patterns & ancestral trauma, examining & understanding privilege, including whiteness, communication & self-expression, Internet & phone addiction, defining & setting our own boundaries, identifying inner critics & harsh self-talk, anxiety, depression, & ambivalence; exploring ourselves through the symbolic, whether dreams or Tarot and oracle cards, or other patterns and images we find striking and resonant; I am queer, poly, kink, and sex-worker friendly
+adult children of alcoholics, early childhood trauma and neglect, adoptees & NPEs, issues around intimacy, codependency & attachment, family patterns & ancestral trauma, communication & self-expression, Internet & phone addiction, defining & setting our own boundaries, identifying inner critics & harsh self-talk, anxiety, panic depression & dissociation; creative blocks; exploring ourselves through the symbolic, whether dreams or Tarot and oracle cards, or other patterns and images we find striking and resonant; I am queer-friendly, poly-friendly, kink-friendly, and sex-worker friendly

 - Experiential Therapy